-- 1. Some retail pharmacies in our network allow you to get a long-term supply of maintenance drugs.
+1. Some retail pharmacies in our network allow you to get a long-term supply of maintenance drugs.
+Some of these retail pharmacies (which offer preferred cost-sharing) have agreed to accept a lower cost-sharing amount for a long-term supply of maintenance drugs.
 Your Pharmacy Directory tells you which pharmacies in our network can give you a long-term supply of maintenance drugs.
-You can also call Member Services for more information (phone numbers are printed on the back cover of this booklet). - 2.
-For certain kinds of drugs, you can use the plan's network mail order services.
-The drugs that are limited to a one-month supply for both retail or mail order are marked with an "NDS" ("Non-Extended Day Supply") in our Drug List.
-Our plan's mail order service allows you to order at least a 31-day supply of Tier 1 drugs, at least a 63-day supply of Tier 2, 3, and 4 drugs, and no more than a 31-day supply of Tier 5 drugs.
+You can also call Member Services for more information (phone numbers are printed on the back cover of this booklet).

+2. For certain kinds of drugs, you can use the plan's network mail order services.
+The drugs that are limited to a one-month supply for both retail and mail order are marked with an "NDS" ("Non-Extended Day Supply") in our Drug List.
+Our plan's mail order service allows you to order at least a 31-day supply and up to 100-day supply of Tier 1 drugs, at least a 63-day supply and up to 100-day supply of Tier 2,3, and 4 drugs, and in most cases, no more than a 31-day supply of Tier 5 drugs.
 See Section 2.3 for more information about using our mail order services.